yuhangdu-edu/yuhangdu-edu.github.io/_pages/field.md

   <div class="field-tabs__panel" id="tab-cambridge">
     <h2>Scheduling Elective Caesarean Sections in the NHS (2026)</h2>
     <p>In collaboration with Cambridge University Hospitals NHS Foundation Trust and the University of Cambridge (Department of Obstetrics &amp; Gynaecology), we are working with NHS maternity teams to rethink how scarce operating-theatre capacity is allocated between early- and late-booking patients.
-Building on this partnership, we have developed an <strong>interactive planning tool</strong> that allows any maternity unit to calibrate a fair and efficient scheduling policy to its own data.</p>
+Building on this partnership, we have developed an <strong>interactive planning tool</strong> that allows any maternity unit to calibrate a fair and efficient scheduling policy to its own data.
+The tool is currently being piloted with our NHS partners.</p>
     <p><em style="color: var(--global-link-color);">Tool link coming soon.</em></p>

-    <p>The tool is currently being piloted with our NHS partners.</p>

     <div style="margin-top:2.5em;padding-top:1.5em;border-top:1px solid #e5e5e5;">
       <div style="display:flex;flex-wrap:wrap;align-items:center;gap:2em 4em;justify-content:center;">